apocalyptech/choosable/README.md

   objects and application logic.
 The main App class probably knows too much about the internal structure of the Book/Option/Character classes, for instance.
-* It'd be nice to have some output colorization - the text while running does tend to kind of blend into a solid mess after awhile.
 * It'd be nice to have a UI for changing character colorization.
 * Strict adherents to PEP8 <sup>[11](#fn11)</sup> will probably weep
   in sorrow after looking at this code.
 I apologize.